 How about comfort?

 Comfort is unfortunately more of the same here.
 The LCD-3 is extremely heavy on your melon, even more so than an LCD-2.

-The good news is that clamp force isn’t too tight, and the ear-cups are plenty big enough for your dumbo sized ears.
+The good news is that clamping force isn’t too tight, and the ear-cups are plenty big enough for your dumbo-sized ears.